All Episodes

 If he was outraged that lawmakers did not want to hear from these grief-stricken parents, why did he not think it was valid to bring all of them, whether they were for or against his agenda?

-But what it would do is hire a whole new rash of teachers, a whole new rash of school janitors, a whole new rash of cafeteria workers, All of whom pay union dues.
+But what it would do is hire a whole new rash of teachers, a whole new rash of school janitors, a whole new rash of cafeteria workers, all of whom pay union dues.

-But again, that would entail school cafeteria workers, school janitors, again, union paying dues.
+But again, that would entail school cafeteria workers, school janitors, again, union-paying dues.

-Dues paying union members that in enrich the Democrats.
+Dues-paying union members that enrich the Democrats.

 Right.

-Uh you know, if it's just every time they talk about children and doing something for children, just look under the covers.
+You know, if it's just every time they talk about children and doing something for children, just look under the covers.

-It's not for that's not about the children at all.
+It's not about the children at all.

-It's never about the children, it's about the Democrat Party.
+It's about the Democrat Party.

 It always is.